BL4NK-USER/BL4NK-USER/README.md

 # Hi there 👋

-### CS Student .
-Researcher .
+### Researcher .
 Software Engineer .
 Game Developer

 Create, Test, Improve, and Innovate

 </div>

+## About Me

+- Backend Developer
+- Software Developer
+- Layout Artist
+- CS Student
+- Digital Artist

 <!--
 **BL4NK-USER/BL4NK-USER** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.